How Property Taxes Affect Your Home Equity: What Homeowners Should Know

 How Property Taxes Affect Your Home Equity: What Homeowners Should Know?

 Property taxes are an ongoing cost of ownership that does not build equity.
 Unlike your mortgage principal payment, which increases your ownership stake, property taxes go to the government and are gone.
 High property taxes effectively reduce the net financial benefit of homeownership.
+They also factor into affordability calculations when you buy or sell.
+Rising taxes can reduce the amount of home you can afford.

 What are the costs for the impact on total cost of ownership?